Tanio253/disease_prediction_system/report/ml_pipeline.typ

     - Fetches study metadata (including feature paths and labels) from the `patient_data_service`.
     - Creates a custom PyTorch `Dataset` (`FusionDataset`).
 This dataset is responsible for:
         - Loading the processed image features, NIH tabular features, and sensor features from their respective MinIO buckets for each study.
-        - Generating `nih_attention_mask` and `sensor_attention_mask`.
+        - Generating `nih_attention_mask` and `sensor_attention_mask` randomly with a ratio of 0.15 each.
 These binary masks indicate whether the NIH tabular data or sensor data, respectively, is present for a given sample. *This is crucial for handling missing modalities*, as the `data_loader.py` checks for the existence of feature files.
     - Labels (`Finding Labels`) are multi-hot encoded using `MultiLabelBinarizer` from scikit-learn.
 The `ALL_DISEASE_CLASSES` list in `config_training.py` ensures consistent class ordering.
     - Uses PyTorch `DataLoader` for batching and shuffling.
 2.  *Training Loop:*